forgojs/forgo/README.md

 ### Starting a Forgo project

 There are a couple ready-made templates on GitHub to help you with the initial project scaffolding.
-These templates use parcel as the bundler/build tool.
+These templates use parcel(v2) as the bundler/build tool.

 - [Starter-kit using JavaScript](https://github.com/forgojs/forgo-template-javascript)
 - [Starter-kit using TypeScript](https://github.com/forgojs/forgo-template-typescript)